wehlutyk/thesis/content/3-gistr-4-results.md

 ]
 This trend is consistent with the intuition we outlined above, according to which insertion chunks could come as tentative replacements for the content that was lost in the deletions that directly precede them.

-![Size correlation between nearest-neighbour insertion and deletion chunks at different distances.
-The bottom subplots show the robust regressions for couples of insertion-deletion chunks separated by a given value of $r$.
-The text at the top of each subplot indicates the number of insertion-deletion couples that the subplot represents.
-The top plot shows the values of the regression slopes aligned to the bottom subplots, with 95% regression confidence intervals and star-coded significance levels (*** for $p < .001$, ** for $p < .01$, * for $p < .05$ and nothing otherwise).
-](images/gistr-computed/exp_3/insdel_distance_size.png){#fig:gistr-insdel-correlations}

 \bigskip
 The transformation model we introduced thus captures several important behaviours in the way subjects change utterances.
 Looking at transformations as made of word-level replacements, deletions and insertions, we see that both insertions and deletions are bursty, and that the presence and magnitude of an operation depends strongly on utterance size and the position at which it appears in the utterance.
-We further see that insertion and deletion chunks are closely related: insertions behave as if they were gated by the presence of a deletion, and their size tend to correlate to that of deletions appearing at the same time or shortly before them.
+We further see that insertion and deletion chunks are closely related: insertions behave as if they were gated by the presence of a deletion, and their sizes tend to correlate to that of deletions appearing at the same time or shortly before them.

 ### Lexical feature makeup